jkmcnk/untweetify/README.md

 ## Prerequisites

 - an archive of your twitter data, in the form of a zip, delivered to you by twitter upon request at <https://twitter.com/settings/download_your_data>, unpacked.
-It's the `data/tweets.js` and `data/tweets-part*.js` files that are of interest to us.
+It's the `data/tweets.js` and `data/tweets-part*.js` files that are of interest to us, since we will extract each and every tweet's ID from them, as twitter API only gives us access to the most recent 3200 or so tweets.

 - your own custom little twitter app created on the twitter developer dashboard, <https://developer.twitter.com/en/portal/dashboard/>
   - configure for oauth2 authorization, as a confidential client